kyleshevlin/shevyjs/README.md

 export default MyComponent
 ```

+Creating a new instance of Shevy will generate a set of properties that you can use for your styles in your components.
+You could create one instance that you export around the various parts of your application so that you use the same settings throughout your project.

 ## Default Options

 ShevyJS comes with a set of defaults that can be easily overwritten.
 To overwrite any of these options, pass an options object into `Shevy()` at instantiation.
+Your options object will be merged with the default options, so you can declare as many or as few of the options as you would like.

+Here are the defaults:

 ```javascript
 const defaultOptions = {